PandiaJason/KR_C/README.md

 ## Progress

-I'm currently working through the book and have completed exercises up to Chapter X.X.
+I'm currently working through the book and have completed exercises up to Chapter 1.15.
 I will continue to update this repository as I progress further.

 ## Usage